-Check your current condition and decide if it’s time to upgrade violin.
+Check your current condition and decide if it’s time to upgrade your violin.

-Do you feel like your instrument doesn’t respond to you back?
-Does your teacher/colleagues say you are not evolving anymore?
+Do you feel like your instrument doesn’t respond back to you?
+Do your teacher/colleagues say you are no longer evolving?
 Do you think your instrument does not sound right?
-First, make sure your instrument has a good setup, with all the correct measurements.
-A very good adjustment can make your instrument sound even better than before.
-Then if you still feel the same, I would suggest you to analyze the following factors:
+First, make sure your instrument has a good setup with all the correct measurements.
+A perfect adjustment can make your instrument sound even better than before.
+Then if you still feel the same, I would suggest you analyze the following factors: